EduWireApps/archive.ynotes.fr/README.md

 #### `/assets/content`

-Contains all the displayed texts on the website, you don't have to browse any other files (excepted for the Q&A).
+Contains all the displayed texts on the website, you don't have to browse any other files except for the Q&A, located in `/content/faq.md`.
+See [section](#content)

 ### `/components`